Amethyst Deceiver Facts

 Amethyst Deceiver Distribution, Habitat, and Ecology

 Quite fortunately, the Amethyst Deceiver evolved as native to a surprisingly wide swathe of the world.
 In point of fact, it appears in specific regions of Asia, Europe, North America, and South America.
-The majority of populations appear in northern regions, though.
+The vast majority of populations, though, most often appear in northern regions.

-It also shows a remarkable versatility in terms of its habitat type.
+It also shows a remarkable versatility in terms of the habitats that it chooses to inhabit.
 That’s due to the fact that it appears in both deciduous and coniferous forests.
 The species, does, though, display a pronounced preference for temperate zones within this same geographical range.

 Even more amazingly, a minor mystery presently exists regarding its most common choice of habitat.
-For reasons that still mystify researchers, most specimens appear in the immediate vicinity of certain types of trees.
-These consist of both beech and oak trees.
+For reasons that continue to mystify researchers, most observed specimens appear in the immediate vicinity of only certain types of trees.
+These species consist of both beech and oak trees.

-As with all mushrooms, the Amethyst Deceiver reproduces via spores.
-In its case, though, these develop as relatively large in size.
-It remains undetermined if this fact accounts for its tendency to appear only singly or in small groupings in any one location.
+As with all recognized species mushroom, the Amethyst Deceiver reproduces via spores.
+In its specific case, though, these develop as relatively large in size.
+It presently remains undetermined if this fact accounts for its tendency to appear only singly or in small groupings in any one location.

-Though not commonly consumed, since most consider its flesh tasteless, it nonetheless remains edible, but only technically.
-This confusing state exists due to a surprising fact.
-Most often, individual specimens actually qualify as relatively toxic in nature.
+Though not commonly consumed by humans, since most consider its flesh to be tasteless, it nonetheless remains fully edible, though only technically.
+This slightly confusing state exists due to a somewhat surprising fact.
+Most often, specimens actually qualify as mildly toxic in nature.

-Its own genetic structure contains no known toxic compounds.
-However, it also remains extremely sensitive to any naturally occurring arsenic in the soil in which it appears.
-When this is present, the mushroom absorbs it into its flesh, rendering it toxic as well.
+Intriguingly, its own genetic structure actually contains no known toxic compounds.
+However, it slowly evolved as extremely sensitive to any naturally occurring arsenic in the soil in which it appears.
+When this compound’s present, the fungus absorbs it into its flesh, rendering it toxic, too.

 Species Sharing Its Range